gjbex/Scientific-C-plus-plus/source-code/UserDefinedTypes/README.md

 1. `placement_new.cpp`: illustration of placement new with timing.
 1. `streamin_stats.cpp`: implementation of `Stats` class for statistics on streaming data..
-1. `Makefile`: make file to build the applictions.
+1. `CMakeLIsts.txt`: CMake file to build the applictions.
 1. `ObjectLifeCycle`: illustration of object life cycle.
 1. `TableStats`: Example of using STL data structures.
 1. `RuleOfFive`: Illustration of the rule of five when resource handling